ietf-wg-cellar/matroska-specification/diagram.md

 ```
 Figure: Representation of the `Tracks Element` and a selection of its `Descendant Elements`.

-The `Chapters Element` section lists all of the Chapters.
+The `Chapters Element` lists all of the chapters.
 Chapters are a way to set predefined points to jump to in video or audio.

 ```
 +-----------------------------------------+